Diversify Your 1031 with Self-Storage Investments

 The resulting popularity of these investments has grown so much that even some local governments are taking notice.
 Places like New York and Los Angeles have attempted to limit new self-storage construction projects, with concerns that this industry is using up too much of the available real estate that’s needed for other industries that create more jobs.

 In some cases, big venture firms are taking things even further and offering services beyond just self-storage.
-We’re talking areas like moving items to and from warehouses, posting photographs online, and related services.
+We’re talking about areas like moving items to and from warehouses, posting photographs online, and related services.

 Some of the largest players in this space, while still excited about the profits they’re seeing, have advised caution in certain areas.
 They’re forecasting decreases in consumer spending that will result in less need for storage space.